nazirov91/blog/src/pages/blog/2019-03-02-what-are-react-hooks-🎣-and-why-you-should-care-about-them-part-2.md

 ### What is a context?
 First of all, what is a context in React?

 **Context** is a way to share global data across components without passing props.
 Usually, data in React application is passed from parent to child through props.
 Sometimes we have some data that should be delivered to a component deep inside the component tree.
-It is painful to manually pass the same data over and over again through all components.
+It is tedious to manually pass the same data over and over again through all components.
 Instead, we can create a central store that can be inserted into any component, just like in Redux.

 How about we see an example code without Context API and identify the need for using it.